The Small Potatoes Problem with New York Forum Selection Clauses

 New York has long sought to attract cases to its courts—and to generate business for New York lawyers—by enforcing New York forum selection clauses when they appear in commercial contracts worth at least $1 million that are governed by New York law.
 This policy is codified in New York General Obligations Law 5-1402.
 What happens, however, when a New York forum selection clause is written into a commercial agreement worth less than $1 million?
 Does this change its legal effect?

 If the contracting parties are foreign corporations, the answer is yes.
 A valid New York forum selection clause will always support the assertion of personal jurisdiction over a defendant.
 And a forum selection clause that satisfies Section 5-1402 will always support the exercise of subject-matter jurisdiction.
 But when a clause is written into a contract worth less than $1 million, and when the litigants are foreign corporations, the state courts in New York may lack subject-matter jurisdiction to hear the case.
 This outcome is curious because, as a general rule, the presence or absence of a forum selection clause in a contract has no bearing on subject-matter jurisdiction.
-Under New York’s unique statutory scheme, however, the two concepts are yoked together for contracts involving relatively small potatoes.
+Under New York’s unique statutory scheme, however, the two concepts are yoked together in cases where one foreign company sues another in the state courts of New York.

 New York General Obligations Law 5-1402